 July 13, 2020

-Dental service organizations aren’t uncommon these days, but perhaps a newer term is Joint Ventures (JVs).
-Much like a silent business partner, a JV invest in dental practices in which the doctor remains as the owner, operating under their brand with their staff and strategy for many years.
+Dental service organizations (DSOs) aren’t uncommon these days, but perhaps a newer term is joint ventures (JVs).
+Much like a silent business partner, a JV invests in dental practices in which the doctor remains as the owner, operating under their brand with their staff and strategy for many years.
 This option works best when retirement or an exit strategy is in the distant future.
-Here’s a primer on Joint Venture models.
+Here’s a primer on JV models.

 In some cases, the retained minority equity position will be far more valuable in the future if the dentist had kept 100% of the practice.
 Additionally, it’s impossible to predict when the market will peak so there’s always a chance a better deal could have been on the horizon rather than securing one in advance.
 The potential for more value in a larger, diversified group varies based on time line, as well.

-Contact the experts at Professional Transition Strategies to see if a Joint Venture partnership is right for you.
+Contact the experts at Professional Transition Strategies to see if a JV partnership is right for you.